redis-stack/redis-stack-docs/docs/stack/get-started/install/mac-os.md

 ### First-time Redis installation

 If this is the first time you've installed Redis on your system, then all Redis Stack binaries be installed and accessible from the `$PATH`.
-On M1 Macs, this assumes that `/opt/homebrew/bin` is in your path.
+On Apple silicon Macs, this assumes that `/opt/homebrew/bin` is in your path.
 On Intel-based Macs, `/usr/local/bin` should be in the `$PATH`.

 To check this, run: